nspilman/natespilmandotcom/blog/my-time-at-chaz.md

 The younger black man responds "No disrespect but I don't need white people to like me.
 You can hate me as much as you want as long as I know my rights."

 The black woman's main point was "We need to take down the barriers, as barriers represent what black people have been running up against for years.
-The barriers are offensive. " The protestor responded that he and other black protestors saw the barriers as necessary, and not as a reminder of their oppression.
+The barriers are offensive.
+Taking down the barriers should be seen as an olive branch to the Seattle police department to make meaningful change happen."
+The protestor responded that he and other black protestors saw the barriers as necessary to keep the violent police out, and not as a reminder of their oppression.

 Near the end of the conversation, the black woman pointed to a "BLM" tag behind a chain linked fence and indicated how awful of an image that was.
 A white guy in the crowd yells "Then let's replace it with art!" to which she responds "How will that help black people?"